T

 +

 Yes, Notre Dame Cathedral reopened to the public on December 7, 2024, following extensive restoration.
 Visitors can once again explore the interior of this iconic landmark.
-Access and visiting hours are subject to change, so it's advisable to check the official website for the most current information before your visit.
+Access is generally available during daylight hours, but it's advisable to check the official website for the most current visiting times and any specific entry requirements before your visit.

 Is it safe to walk around Paris at night?